caisa-lab/caisa-lab.github.io/index.md

 {% endcapture %}
 {%
   include feature.html
-  image="images/laboratory.jpg"
+  image="images/Network.png"
   link="resources"
   heading="Opinion formation and dynamics" text=text
 %}

 {% capture text %}
 How can we transfer knowledge among conversational and social NLP tasks?
+How to best adapt existing NLP models to expert domains, such as medical or financial discourse?
 How can we effectively augment conversational tasks with synthetically generated data?
 {% endcapture %}
 {%
   include feature.html
-  image="images/laboratory.jpg"
+  image="images/smalldata.jpg"
   link="resources"
   heading="Learning more with fewer resources" text=text